Thomson Broadcast Reboots for the U.S. Market

 - Pace Media Development specializes in playout automation with integrated playout either “on premise” or “in the cloud” using the same software.
 All software is provided as a service with remote monitoring options.

-Groupe Sipromad created a new management company called Phenixya that allows the Thomson Broadcast brand to retain its autonomy and support from existing French partners and collaborators.
-A renovation of the new Colombes headquarters of Thomson Broadcast, in a western suburb of Paris, is planned to begin soon.
+Maintaining a long-standing tradition of French technology and expertise, Groupe Sipromad created a new management company called Phenixya that allows the THOMSON BROADCAST brand to retain its autonomy and support from existing French partners and collaborators.
+A renovation of the new Colombes HQ of THOMSON BROADCAST, in a western suburb of Paris, is planned to begin soon.